ivany9/toolsfinder/README.md

 ### Acceptance Criteria

-* The `/` route homepage route renders a list of all tools posted in the web, also the star reviews.
+* The `/` route homepage route renders a list of all tools posted in the web.

 * The `/login` route renders a form to log in.